7 Tips to Take Great Travel Photos on Your iPhone

 Don’t Get Caught Up in Cliché Shots

 Have you ever seen a photo of a friend pretending to hold up the Leaning Tower of Pisa or sitting astride a camel in front of the Pyramids of Giza?
 So has everybody else.
-While there’s nothing wrong with visiting iconic landmarks and taking holiday photos, wouldn’t it be nice if your shots looked just a little different to the 80,000 cliché photos already doing the rounds on social media?
-Try and think outside the box.
+While there’s nothing wrong with visiting iconic landmarks and taking holiday photos, wouldn’t it be nice if your shots looked just a little different from the 80,000 cliché photos already doing the rounds on social media?
+Try and think outside the box in your travel photography iPhone sessions.
 Move around, experiment with lighting and angles, and look for opportunities to capture well-known locations from different perspectives.
-Since you’ve got plenty of storage space on your iPhone don’t be afraid of testing out new shots.
+Since you’ve got plenty of storage space on your iPhone, don’t be afraid of testing out new shots.
 If you’re unhappy with how some of them turn out, you can always delete them.
 But the more photos you take, the more options you’ll have to choose from.

 Portray the Local Culture